-- Percent of veterinary licensee population with no documented violations. - Percent of new veterinary licensees as compared to the existing population. - Percent of documented complaints to the agency resolved within six months. - Percent of individuals given a test for veterinary licensure who received a passing score. - Percent of new and renewed veterinary licenses issued via the internet. - Percent increase in utilization of the State Business Portal.
+- Percent of veterinary licensee population with no documented violations. - Percent of new veterinary licensees as compared to the existing population. - Percent of documented complaints to the agency resolved within six months. - Percent of individuals given a test for veterinary licensure who received a passing score. - Percent of new and renewed veterinary licenses issued online. - Percent increase in utilization of the state business portal.